VallejosGroup/bioconductor_docker_basics/README.md

 # Introduction

-This repository contains the docker setup with all dependencies required to run BASiCS.
+This repository contains the docker setup with all dependencies required to run the BASiCS workflow.
 The setup inherits from the `bioconductor/bioconductor_docker`.

 **This repository is under development - not ready to be used**